Or find it here...

 From this time forward, in the western hemisphere the sun gives less light each day.

 In December after the winter solstice the sun's light grows more and more each day.
-St. John decreases with the sun and Our Lord arrives on the darkest night and the light increases.
+St. John decreases with the sun and Our Lord arrives on the darkest night and the light then increases.

 John the Baptist

 Saving sacramentals throughout other seasons and holidays that need destroyed as well as furniture and a brush pile is a great way to celebrate this solemnity with your family at home.
-If you are lucky enough to have a priest attend your gathering, he can bless your fields or garden this same day.
+The size of the bonfire helps with not only making a solemn affair of burning the sacramentals, but also ensures that even materials that wouldn’t normally burn are gone because of the high heat of the fire.

 St. John's Wort, which is named after the saint, not only proclaims the opening of summer but it also has its own connection to this feast.
 Since the Middle Ages people have decorated their doorways and windows with these little yellow flowers to keep evil spirits away.
-So if you happen to have St. John's Wort you should bring some in and decorate the home.

 Michael Foley suggests several drinks to aid in the celebration.
 Since St. John the Baptist is the patron saint of Puerto Rico, celebrate with a Piña Colada!